MaryKroustali/Record-Store/README.md

   <img src="https://github.com/MaryKroustali/Record-Store/blob/main/Screenshots/Form6.png">
   <p>-Results</p>
   <img src="https://github.com/MaryKroustali/Record-Store/blob/main/Screenshots/Sql6.png">
 <i>User can submit form with null value(s) of date.
 If 'Since' is null, first date in database is used.
 If 'Till' is null, latest date in database is used.
-If both are null, results are between first and latest date in database.</i> <br/>
+If both are null, results are between first and latest date in database.</i>
-<i>*Stored procedures were imported in the MVC model.</i>
 <br/>
 <hr>
 <h3>Technical details</h3>